adonisjs/session/templates/session.txt

   /*
   |--------------------------------------------------------------------------
-  | Configuration for file driver
+  | Configuration for the file driver
   |--------------------------------------------------------------------------
   |
   | The file driver needs absolute path to the directory in which sessions